ParmenidesSartre/Arrivo-Assessment/README.md

 ## Problem faced
 - Lack of ORM
 - Making the webhook to work, i think i use the wrong one as they lack payment method field.
+- Implement husky but i cannot finish it.